-To do an in-depth cleaning, you’ll have to prepare a cleaning solution, and there are many ways to go about, so let’s elaborate some more.
+To do an in-depth cleaning, you’ll have to prepare a cleaning solution, and there are many ways to go about it, so let’s elaborate some more.

-Let’s start off by filling a spray bottle, 5 parts water and 1 part distilled white vinegar, shake it up till it’s thoroughly mixed.
-But we advise you to use special pre-made cleaner, with good smell.
+Let’s start off by filling a spray bottle, with 5 parts water and 1 part distilled white vinegar, shake it up till it’s thoroughly mixed.
+But we advise you to use a special pre-made cleaner, with a good smell.

 By the way, it is one of the best methods of cleaning your ping pong paddles.

 Once you’ve procured your desired cleaner, proceed to remove the netting from the ping pong table and spray down your solution.
 Take a clean, dry cloth and start scrubbing down the entire surface.
 Continue doing this until you scrub every square inch of the table.

 Once you’re ready to spread the solution all over the table, you’re going to go back to it with a new cloth.

 If you used a vinegar solution, damp the cloth in water to remove any excess vinegar left, then get a dry cloth and proceed to give it a dry.
 If you just used warm water, just dry it off with a clean cloth.

 After a few hours, you should get a fresh, clean, and dry ping pong table ready to give many hours of leisure!

 You’ll have to install the net again, but you may opt to do another step during your maintenance session by oiling any moving metal parts of the table with a lubricant.
 This will improve the performance as well as protect it from wear!